AnafKarf/DWVAssignment2/README.md

 Go to localhost:5000

+**Note**: The data is sent only once, and there is no way to reverse the process, except for restarting the container!

 ## What I learned

 I have already used Docker for other subjects, however I have not used Three.js very much, so it was a new experience for me.